pugjs/pug-en/src/language/comments.md

 # Comments

-Single line comments look the same as JavaScript comments and must be placed on their own line:
+Buffered comments look the same as single-line JavaScript comments.
+They act sort of like markup tags, producing *HTML* comments in the rendered page.
+Like tags, buffered comments must appear on their own line.

 ```pug-preview
 // just some paragraphs